 Corner Drug is Woodland’s independent, family owned and operated pharmacy.
-The pharmacy is owned by Lisa Shelley and operated by her daughter Sara.
+The pharmacy is owned by Lisa Shelley, Sara Shelley and Erik Daniells.

 The Early Days

 Built in the 1890s, Corner Drug was originally known as the New York Store, a dry goods business operated for several years by brothers Joseph and George Jacobs.
 In 1897 Wallace Pond switched the business to a drugstore and it has remained one since.
 H.P.
 Elder ran the business for several years, as did Fred Lawhead, an adopted son of Dr. Hiram and Lydia Lawhead.

 In the early years, the store was also home to physician’s offices, among them Dr. Lawhead and his partner, Dr. Fred Fairchild.
 Dr. Charles Noble, a long-time Woodland dentist, also had offices upstairs.